andrewxhill/andrewxhill.github.io/_posts/2015-12-06-brainhubs.markdown

 ### Introducing BrainHubs

-Brainhubs are the yin to the Company Townhall yang.
+BrainHubs are the yin to the Company Townhall yang.

 Here is the basic idea.
 Each week 5 random people join me for a BrainHub and coffee.
 The first 3 minutes we go over ground rules,